chrislupp/Philote-Python/doc/tutorials/explicit_disciplines.md

 (tutorials:explicit)=
-# Working with Explicit Disciplines
+# Creating Explicit Disciplines

-## Disciplines

-Before we take a closer look at clients and servers, we need a discipline that we will attach to a server and call from the client.
+The {ref}`tutorials:quick_start` guide introduces explicit disciplines without elaborating on how they work or how to create them.
+In this section, we will cover the basics of creating explicit disciplines.

 Philote-Python implements disciplines in a similar way to OpenMDAO.
 We create a class, inheriting from a base class and then specialize some methods to run the calculations we want.

-To illustrate this, let us take a look at a simple paraboloid problem (the same problem as in the OpenMDAO documentation):
+To illustrate this, let us take a look at a simple paraboloid problem (the same problem as in the OpenMDAO documentation, and the same one used in the quick start guide):

 \begin{align}
 f(x,y) &= (x-3)^2 + x y + (y+4)^2 - 3
 \end{align}

+To create a discipline that executes this equation, we create a class and inherit from the ExplicitDiscipline class Philote-Python provides.
+Member functions of the inherited class are overloaded to implement the desired functionality.
+The most common function that will need to be overloaded are setup, setup_partials, compute, and in the case of a discipline that offers derivatives, compute_partials.

 ## Setup Functions

-To create a discipline that executes this equation, we create a class and inherit from the ExplicitDiscipline class Philote-Python provides.
 First, let us look at the setup member function:

 :::{code-block} python
 import philote.general as pm